What are brisk reflexes?

-If your doctor suspects a neurological disorder, they will order further testing.
-Imaging tests, such as an MRI, can help your doctor see neurological damage.
+If your doctor suspects a neurological disorder, they will order more tests.
+Imaging tests, such as MRI, can help your doctor see neurological damage.

 If brisk reflexes are related to an injury, you’ll likely see normal muscle contractions as your body heals.

 For all causes of brisk reflexes, physical or occupational therapy can help.
-A series of sessions with one of these professionals can help you learn exercises and movement strategies to help modify active reflexes.
+A series of sessions can help you learn exercises and movement strategies to help modify active reflexes.
 You may also learn techniques to maintain independence.
-Speech therapy is helpful if you also experience difficulties.

-An above-average reaction to a reflex test could possibly indicate an underlying neurological condition.
-However, more testing would need to be conducted to make this determination.
-After the reflex test, your doctor may test your gait.
+An above-average reaction to a reflex test could indicate an underlying neurological condition.
+However, you doctor will need to conduct other tests to make a diagnosis.
+After the reflex test, your doctor may also test your gait.

-Your doctor might periodically perform a reflex test to see if neuron function has improved or further deteriorated.
-Neurological diseases, when left untreated, can lead to further problems with movement and disability.
+Your doctor might periodically perform a reflex test to see if neuron function has improved or deteriorated.
+Neurological diseases, when left untreated, can lead to issues with movement and disability.

 Brisk reflexes may indicate a developing neurological condition.
-You’ll likely need to follow up with your doctor, especially if you’re starting to experience other symptoms.
-Your reflexes will be tested periodically to measure any changes within your neurons.
+You’ll likely need to follow up with your doctor, especially if you start to experience other symptoms.
+Your reflexes will be tested periodically to measure any changes.